How U.S. federal debt got so big

 This week’s vote on Capitol Hill to raise the debt ceiling by $2.5 trillion reflects the aggressive spending that lawmakers undertook over the past two years to try to address the societal and economic fallout caused by the coronavirus pandemic.

-What had been a steady uptick in U.S. federal debt over the past decade drastically accelerated once the pandemic took hold.
+Over the past decade U.S. federal debt has steadily ticked upward tracking with the country’s economic growth.
+It accelerated once the pandemic took hold.

 Since February 2020, lawmakers have passed nine legislative packages that authorized at least $5.7 trillion in new money, according to the Committee for a Responsible Federal Budget.
 All but one of the measures cleared Congress with bipartisan support, as Democrats and Republicans put aside their differences to respond to the worst economic crisis since the Great Depression.